 There are many other types of coverage, ranging from relatively common to specialized.
 Think about where and what you drive and your tolerance for risk.
 Other optional coverages may appeal depending on your personal circumstances, including (but not limited to):

-- Gap insurance: Covers the “gap” between what you owe on a car you’re leasing
+- Gap insurance: Covers the “gap” between what you owe on a car and how much you receive as a claim payment if your car is deemed a "total loss" after a crash or theft.

 Compare Car Insurance Rates and Coverage